 Little did we know when the fellowship began in September 2019, just how different the world would look a few months later.
 With the quick onset of COVID-19, it soon became clear that this local, community-based approach to disaster response would be put to the test like never before.
 In other words, the COVID-19 pandemic has prompted this grassroots model of crisis response to be applied on a global scale.

-As the Disaster Recovery Network Fellow at GlobalGiving, it has been a humbling experience to play a role in organizing a program that offers peer-to-peer learning and collaborative training on best practices in communications, data usage, and feedback related to humanitarian crises.
+As the Disaster Recovery Team Fellow at GlobalGiving, it has been a humbling experience to play a role in organizing a program that offers peer-to-peer learning and collaborative training on best practices in communications, data usage, and feedback related to humanitarian crises.
 After listening to and learning from the Disaster Feedback Fellows, these are my five takeaways from convening five unique leaders whose methods now hold true for relief efforts across the world:

 1. No two disasters are alike, but the human impact is the same.